jjpal/jjpal.github.io/sports.md

 ...

 ## **Data Details**
 The sports data is from the [basketball reference](https://www.basketball-reference.com/leagues/NBA_2022_totals.html) website.
 The data includes 813 rows and 31 columns.
 The data set consists of string and numeric data types.
-Some of the columns include Rank, Games Played, Games Started, Minutes Played, Field Goals Made/Attempted, FG%, 2/3Pointers Made/Attempted, 3P%, 2P%, and so on.
+Some columns include: Rank, Games Played, Games Started, Minutes Played, Field Goals Made/Attempted, FG%, 2/3Pointers Made/Attempted, 3P%, 2P%, and so on.

 The data will have to be manipulated depending on whether visualizing the team statistics or the individual player statistics.
-The data includes all player statistics, including when they are traded to different teams denoted by TOT descriptor.
+The data includes all player statistics, including when traded to different teams denoted by TOT descriptor.

 [Data Dictionary](sports_data_dictionary.md)

 ## **Analysis**
-As a data analyst being interviewed for a role on an NBA team, the first technical task is assigned by the assistant coach of the team.
+As a data analyst interviewing for a role on an NBA team, the first technical task is assigned by the assistant coach of the team.
 They want to know - what position is the most efficient at shooting 3-pointers for every team?
 One way to do this is using an XY Heatmap.
 It is a good way of showing the patterns between the two categories of data - in this case, the average 3-point percentage (3P%) and Position (POS).

 <img src="images/3pointers_Heatmap.png?raw=true"/>